King031204/Prog_Poe/ReadME.txt

 Removing all saved recipes will remove all previously saved recipe data from the database.

 The main menu will then re-display for the user to select another option or quit the application.
-The text structure and workflow remains unchanged while rephrasing for clarity and professional tone.﻿